intersystems-community/PythonGateway/Gateway.md

 # Gateway functionality

-This document describes functionality pertrainig to what is commonly understood as (.Net/Java) Gateway.
+This document describes functionality pertaining to what is commonly understood as (.Net/Java) Gateway.
 There are three main parts:
 - Execute Function
 - Proxyless Gateway